 Perhaps, the low pre-Nextera claims costs of the group that later elected Nextera reflects nothing more than the Nextera group having a high proportion of price-savvy HDHP/HSA members.
 If that is the case, Nextera can fairly take credit for making the savvy even savvier.
 But it cannot be presumed that Nextera could do as working with a less savvy group or with those who do not have HDHPs.

 Whether or not Nextera inadvertently recruited a study population that made Nextera look good, that study population was tiny.

 Another basis for caution before taking Nextera’s 20% claim into any broader context is the limited amount of total experience reflected in the Nextera data — seven months experience for 205 Nextera patients.
 In fact, Nextera’s own report explains that before turning to Nextera, DigitalGlobe approached several larger direct primary care companies (almost certainly including Qliance and Paladina Health); these larger companies declined to participate in the proposed study, perhaps because it was too short and too small.
-The recent Milliman report was based ten fold greater claims experience – and even then it had too few hospitalizations for statistically significance.
+The recent Milliman report was based ten fold greater claims experience – and even then it had too few hospitalizations for statistical significance.